Day 2Bessyboot

 Courses and Terrain

-The Near start white course follows paths and walls in an area of rough open and around grazed fields.
+The White (Near) start now hosts both the White & Yellow courses.
+These course follows paths and walls in an area of rough open and around grazed fields.
 A small section of the course will be along the path being taken by competitors going to the High and Low starts.
-We aim to provide a String course as well close to Assembly.

 Provisional course lengths and start location are given in the attached table: